-IDA Individual Development Accounts are designed to help low-income people accumulate assets which will help them avoid long term poverty.
+IDAs are designed to help low-income people accumulate assets which will help them avoid long term poverty.
 In an IDA program, an eligible individual signs a savings agreement with a participating agency to save earned income for a specified purpose.

 The participant's savings are put in a segregated bank account and matched with program funds.
 The savings and match can only be withdrawn and used for purposes specified in the program.

-IDAs can be funded by three sources: Office of Community Services under the AFIA Assets for Independence Act, ORR Office of Refugee Resettlement and using or other TANF Temporary Assistance for Needy Families funds.
+IDAs can be funded by three sources: Office of Community Services under the AFIA, ORR and using or other TANF funds.